riyaG30/Scribble_AI/README.md

 ```

 For **Vercel**, simply push to GitHub and connect the repository in the Vercel dashboard.

-## Contributing

-1. Fork the repository.
-2. Create a feature branch.
-3. Commit changes.
-4. Open a pull request.

 ## Screenshots
 - **Landing Page**
 ![Landing Page](public/landing.jpeg)
 - **Login Page**